SteveO

 The shortest game in ML history was played on September 28, 1919 when the NY Giants beat the Philadelphia Phillies 6-1 in a game that took 51 minutes.

-The longest 9-inning game in ML history took place on August 18, 2006 between New York (14 runs) & Boston (11 runs) and lasted 4:45.
+Now the 2nd longest 9-inning game took place on August 18, 2006 between New York (14 runs) & Boston (11 runs) and lasted 4:45.
 Jim Wolf was the plate umpire and called 437 pitches.
 It was the second game of a Day-Night DH.
 The first game lasted 3:55, with NY winning 12-4.
 Tony Randazzo was behind the plate for game one.

-The second longest 9-inning game in ML history took place on October 5, 2001 between Los Angeles & San Francisco and lasted 4:27.
+The third longest 9-inning game in ML history took place on October 5, 2001 between Los Angeles & San Francisco and lasted 4:27.
 Jerry Layne was the plate umpire and called 361 pitches.

 The longest game in ML history featured Milwaukee at Chicago in 1984, required 25 innings and took 8:06.